takaebato/rack-dev_insight/CONTRIBUTING.md

 1. Move into the `openapi` directory.
 2. Run `docker compose up -d` to start prism mock server (and redoc ui server).
 3. Change`await fetchResult(request)` to `await fetchResultDebug(request)` in `extension/src/components/DevtoolsPanel.svelte`.
-4. Initiate a request in the any web page, then a request to the mock server will be sent as a hook of the request.
+4. Initiate a request in any web page, then a request to the mock server will be sent as a hook of the request.
 5. The response of the mock server will be displayed in the devtools panel.

 #### Use dummy rails application for fullstack development

 1. Run `bundle exec rake dummy_app:rails:setup` to setup dummy rails application.
 2. Go to `http://localhost:3000` and initiate requests.
+3. To reflect file changes, run `docker compose restart dummy-app-rails`.

 ## How to Submit a Contribution